paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-33a-appointment-promotion-and-involuntary-separation-and-retirement-for-members-on-the-warrant-officer-active-duty-list.md

 **(f)** A warrant officer who has served continuously as an officer since subscribing to the oath of office prescribed in [section 3331 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3331&num=0&edition=prelim) is not required to take a new oath upon appointment to a higher grade under this section.

-**(g)** Notwithstanding subsection (d), and subject to regulations prescribed by the Secretary of Defense, in the case of a warrant officer who is selected for promotion by a selection board convened under this chapter, and prior to the placement of the warrant officer’s name on the applicable promotion list is approved 11 So in original. for transfer to a new component within the same or a different armed force, the Secretary concerned may place the warrant officer’s name on a corresponding promotion list of the new component without regard to the warrant officer’s competitive category.
+**(g)** Notwithstanding subsection (d), and subject to regulations prescribed by the Secretary of Defense, in the case of a warrant officer who is selected for promotion by a selection board convened under this chapter, and prior to the placement of the warrant officer’s name on the applicable promotion list as approved for transfer to a new component within the same or a different armed force, the Secretary concerned may place the warrant officer’s name on a corresponding promotion list of the new component without regard to the warrant officer’s competitive category.
 A warrant officer’s promotion under this subsection shall be made pursuant to [section 12242 of this title](./chapter-1207-warrant-officers.md#section-12242).

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (g).
+Pub.
+L. 118–159 substituted “as approved” for “is approved”.

 2023—Subsec. (g).
 Pub.
 L. 118–31 added subsec. (g).

 2022—Subsec. (a).
 Pub.
 L. 117–263 substituted “set forth in [section 576(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section576/c&num=0&edition=prelim)” for “of the seniority of such officers on the warrant officer active-duty list”.